eclipse-keyple/keyple-distributed-remote-java-api/README.md

 The **Keyple Distributed Remote API** Java library contains the core Keyple interfaces for development of Keyple distributed remote plugins.

-This library **should not be import explicitly** by the main application.
+This library **should not be imported explicitly** by the main application.

 ## User Guide & Download Information